Internet Number Community Proposal FAQ

 - RIPE IANA oversight transition information page

-To develop a unified proposal, a Consolidated RIR IANA Stewardship Proposal (CRISP) team was convened in December 2014.
-This team is made up of two community members and one RIR staff member from each RIR service region.
-Working between December 2014 and January 2015, the CRISP team met regularly via public teleconferences and held discussions via publicly archived mailing lists to draft the Internet Number Community proposal.
+To develop a unified proposal, a Consolidated RIR IANA Stewardship Proposal (CRISP) Team was convened in December 2014.
+This team comprises two community members and one RIR staff member from each RIR service region.
+Working between December 2014 and January 2015, the CRISP Team met regularly via public teleconferences and held discussions via publicly archived mailing lists to draft the Internet Number Community proposal.